Holy Trinity Episcopal School

 At Holy Trinity Episcopal School, our teachers expose students to a number of these learning strategies, often without the students even realizing it!

 Creating knowledge is based on the concept of learning as a social function.
 Students are presented with a question or problem, provide a way to demonstrate understanding or a solution, share their ideas with others, and use the feedback received to inform their progress.

 The key element in creating knowledge is the social act of sharing with others.
-By sharing, the student not only tests his or her ideas, but also elevates the collective understanding in the class.
-Thus, a higher level of awarenss is achieved.
+By sharing, the student not only tests his or her ideas but also elevates the collective understanding in the class.
+Thus, a higher level of awareness is achieved.

 Simply put, elaboration is asking students to "tell me more" about what they are learning.
 This strategy is useful in helping students make important connections between different topics or concepts.
 Asking the student to elaborate, forces the brain to examine a concept deeper which leads to a stronger learning imprint.

 In addition, students also often need to tap into their imagination to expand on what they think they know.
 Thus, elaboration can be a great way to encourage creativity and problem-solving.

 Dual coding is best described as the combination of words and visual materials to help learning "stick."
 This exercise can aid learning by requiring the student to use two methods to represent an idea or concept.
 For example, after reading a passage a student can tell you what was read and draw a picture representing the story, create a diagram of the plot, or create an outline to act as a guide.